 - the telephone numbers at which, during business hours and after business hours, the person or persons referred to in the above point may be contacted.

 These particulars must be notified to us within one month after the person becomes the owner or occupier of the premises, or if there is an alteration of the above details by submitting a Notification of Water-Cooling & Warm-Water Systems form.

 The following systems are exempt and are not required to be notified to us:

 - a regulated system (other than a water-cooling system) installed in a dwelling,

 - a warm-water system that is installed in any premises other than a hospital,

 - Note: Hospital is defined in the Act to include a nursing home,

-- a water-cooling system installed in any premises and used soley for making snow.
+- a water-cooling system installed in any premises and used solely for making snow.

 Policy and Guidelines